a peace march in lahore FRIENDS OF SOUTH ASIA (FOSA)

 The South Asian melting pot has simmered through the ages, creating exquisite flavors.
 Culinary influences and food accents brought in by different communities have been embraced over the centuries and the fusion of new and old has resulted in the unique South Asian cuisine--Biryani, Paratha, Idli, Puri, Seekh Kebabs, Dhansak, Kheer--now popular around the world.
 Join us in an exploration of the language of food, its vocabulary and evolution, its relationship with history and geography and its personal and societal associations.

-FREE, FREE BINAYAK SEN!
+FREE BINAYAK SEN!

 50 international groups organize support in the USA for the Raipur Satyagraha in India